kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

   $ kanctl create actionset --action backup --namespace kanister --blueprint time-log-bp --deployment default/time-logger --repository-server kanister/kopia-repo-server actionset actionset backup-rlcnp created

-The ``--repository-server`` flag is used to provide the reference to the repository server CR created in step :ref:`Creating Repository Server custom resource <creating_repo_server_CR>`.
+The ``--repository-server`` flag is used to provide a reference to the repository server CR created in step :ref:`Creating Repository Server custom resource <creating_repo_server_CR>`.
-As the CR contains details related to the Kopia repository server and the associated secrets, the blueprint can access these details using template parameters.
+Since the CR contains details related to the Kopia repository server and the associated secrets, the blueprint can access these details using template parameters.
 This enables the blueprint to execute backup operations using the Kopia repository server.